Shiutang-Li/loan-data-exploration/README.md

 * The data set I study on is prosperLoanData.csv

-* To view the description of the variables of prosperLoanData.csv,
+* To view the description of the variables of prosperLoanData.csv, open Data_Variable_Definitions.pdf